<1 day

 Eight engineering disciplines.
 Hundreds of clashes.
 All tracked in Excel with no version control.
 Coordination meetings wasted time arguing about which model was current.

 We deployed an automated platform with version control, duplicate filtering, assignment workflows, and live dashboards.
-Therefore, coordinators could stop chasing spreadsheets and start solving actual design problems.
+The result: coordinators could stop chasing spreadsheets and start solving actual design problems.

 Result: 50% faster reviews.
 80% fewer manual errors.
 90% better cross-team coordination.